 What benefits can a Retired Player get from this fund?

 The Common Good Entity will be governed by a Board of Directors that will include Class Members.
-It will distribute money from the Common Good Fund to other reputable third-party charitable organizations, not-for-profit institutions, or health and welfare organizations.
-Those organizations may use the grants from the Common Good Fund for the following purposes and for the benefit of Class Members who are Retired Players:
+It will distribute money from the Greater Good Fund to other reputable third-party charitable organizations, not-for-profit institutions, or health and welfare organizations.
+Those organizations may use the grants from the Greater Good Fund for the following purposes and for the benefit of Class Members who are Retired Players:

 Short term and long term housing facilities;